neilSchroeder/cms-energy-scale-unc/README.md

 These text files will be supplied to the producer in order to make the histograms and plots of the systematic uncertainty on the photon energy scale.

+### Arguments for src/producer_photonSystematics

+When it comes time to run the producer there will be 4 arguments passed to the producer:
+ 1) --eleInputFile: this will be the file rootFilesElectronList.txt which you created earlier.
+ 2) --phoInputFile: this will be the file rootFilesPhotonList.txt which you created earlier.
+ 3) --rootFileOut: this is the name of the root file containing all the intermediary histograms.
+You may choose the name for this file.
+There is protection built into the framework on the off chance you do not include the ".root" at the end of the file name.
+If you forget to include it, do not interrupt the program as it will be able to handle this.
+ 4) --outDir: this is the name of the directory you wish to have everything written to.
+The name should be unique as it will be created along-side the folders in this repository.

+You should now be ready to run the producer.
+It should be run from the photonEnScaleUnc/ folder and an example is given below:

+   src/producer_PhotonSystematics --eleInputFile="rootFilesElectronList.txt" --phoInputFile="rootFilesPhotonList.txt" --rootFileOut="myOutputRootFile" --outDir="./my_results/"

+This will take on the order of 5 minutes to run depending mostly on how many root files you have chosen to loop over.

 ## Adding New Models